Part 18: Riley's Journal Fragments: "There is Suffering and Misery Everywhere Throughout America."

 The most productive nation in the world, yet unable to properly feed, clothe, and shelter a third of its population. --- Riley Shepard 1938

-I found four pages of writing in my father's boxes.
-To refresh, the boxes were missing for 10 years, and the podcast "Hidden Brain" had an impact on getting the boxes back to me.
+I'm still going through the huge pile of notes my father left behind, including some manuscripts for books.
+To refresh, these items were in the boxes, and the podcast "Hidden Brain" had an impact on getting the boxes back to me.
 A fan of the show, Erfert Fenton, pitched in to find out the identity of the songwriter who was storing the boxes for the Ensslin family in Porterville, California.

 Riley was 20 years old in 1938, and has just read "The Life of Ramakrishna" by Romain Rolland, a book which can be read on Internet Archives, the same online library that published my father's "Encyclopedia of Folk Music."
 I have a lot of time on my hands, so perhaps I'll read "The Life of Ramakrishna" myself.